bini-i/ebay-Scraper/README.md

 # Best ebay deals

-> This project is a scraper for [ebay](https://ebay.com) website based on filters provided by the user.
+> This project is a scraper for products on [ebay](https://ebay.com), with auction ending in less than 24hrs

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+The project uses open-uri to open http request to a customized ebay web address and creats a Nokogiri object based on the HTML parsed from the address.
+- also fetches more HTML by updating the page number query string.
+- once done with fetching, serves a search result page with ebay products filtered to have auction ending in less than 24hrs.

 ## Built With